Chart Color Schemes

 North Sydney - Lavender Bay features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-North Sydney - Lavender Bay had 5.6% houses and 94.4% other dwellings in its dwelling structure as of the latest Census, compared to Sydney metro's 17.9% houses and 82.1% other dwellings.
-Home ownership in North Sydney - Lavender Bay stood at 23.3%, with mortgaged dwellings at 16.4% and rented ones at 60.3%.
-The median monthly mortgage repayment was $2,850, below the Sydney metro average of $3,085.
-Median weekly rent in North Sydney - Lavender Bay was $600, compared to Sydney metro's $582.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+North Sydney - Lavender Bay's dwelling structure, as per the latest Census, comprised 5.6% houses and 94.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 17.9% houses and 82.1% other dwellings.
+Home ownership in North Sydney - Lavender Bay stood at 23.3%, with the remainder being mortgaged (16.4%) or rented (60.3%).
+The median monthly mortgage repayment was $2,850, lower than Sydney metro's $3,085.
+Median weekly rent was $600 compared to Sydney metro's $582.
+Nationally, North Sydney - Lavender Bay's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing